 As a European, I have a particular interest in the implications of Chinese policies for Europe and EU relations with the People’s Republic.
-I am an active member of two pan-European research networks: the China in Europe Research Network (CHERN) and the European Think-tank Network on China (ETNC).
+I am actively engaged in two pan-European research networks: the China in Europe Research Network (CHERN) and the European Think-tank Network on China (ETNC).

 Most of my analysis is policy-oriented.
 However, I continue to have an active interest in academic research as well.